 Inclusion and exclusion criteria

-We included in the present meta-analysis studies with: a) Observational or quasi-experimental designs with at least one sample of patients diagnosed with ADHD and one control group; b) whose ADHD sample was either unmedicated or interrupted medication prior to the experimental session(s); c) including estimations for at least one of the three ex-Gaussian parameters and contrast of differences between patients with ADHD and controls; and d) providing sufficient information to extract or estimate Cohen’s d as effect size.
+We included in the present meta-analysis studies with: a) Observational or quasi-experimental designs with at least one sample of patients diagnosed with ADHD and one control group; b) including estimations for at least one of the three ex-Gaussian parameters and contrast of differences between patients with ADHD and controls; and c) providing sufficient information to extract or estimate Cohen’s d as effect size.
 Not providing contrasts between ADHD group and control group or not providing sufficient data to estimate an effect size assimilable to Cohen’s d resulted in exclusion.
 Non-primary studies (e. g. reviews and meta-analyses) were also excluded.
 Last, for σ and τ estimations, only studies with at least 30 participants on each group were included (see “Data extraction” section below).

-Two researchers (MBF and MMM) independently selected studies through Rayyan platform.
+Two authors (MBF and MMM) independently selected studies through Rayyan platform.
 Disagreements were resolved reaching a consensus.

 Data extraction